AQSoftware/doc-aq-miniapp-core/source/integration_guide.rst

       // An example function that is called when your game (mini app)'s result is available onScoreAvailable(score) {
          var param = {
+            // Pass true to winCriteriaPassed if game has been won,
+            // or false if user lost the game
+            winCriteriaPassed: true,
+            // Score of the game.
+This field is optional if it is
+            // not logical for the game to have a score
             score: {
               value: score
             },
+            // A valid image url, (usually a screenshot) of the game result
             resultImageUrl: 'http://example.com/example.jpg'
          }